emissary-ingress/emissary/docs/topics/install/aes-operator.md

 * Note that the `spec.installOSS` parameter should be used instead of `spec.helmValues.enableAES` to control whether OSS or AES is installed.
-A configuration where both `installOSS` and `enableAES` are set to the same value will introduce a conclict and result in an error.
+A configuration where both `installOSS` and `enableAES` are set to the same value will introduce a conflict and result in an error.

 ## Install via Helm Chart